nanakoohashi/Data-Mining-and-Analytics-I/Theory.md

 Categorical data represent characteristics such as a person's gender, marital status, hometown, or types of movies they like.
 They may have numberical values (such as "1" indicating male and "2" indicating female), but those numbers don't have mathematical meaning.
 - **Ordered (=Ordinal, Discrete)**
   - Falls into categories, but numbers placed on the categories have meaning (e.g. ratings, ranks).
-  - *e.g. Low, medium, high
+  - *e.g. Low, medium, high*
 - **Non-ordered (=Nominal)**
-  - *e.g. Blue, white, orange etc.
+  - *e.g. Blue, white, orange etc.*
 ### Text
 Uncoded texts, written in natural language:
-  - *e.g. letters of complaint, reports, and press dispatches.
+  - *e.g. letters of complaint, reports, and press dispatches.*

+## Analyzing Data
+### Univariate
+Univariate means we are looking at one variable.
+- One of the simplest ways to analyze data
+- To describe a set of data, you can summarize it or describe the overall pattern.
+The best way to start seeing it is by literally looking at it.
+You can tell patterns, differences between groups, anomalies such as outliers or missing values by looking at graphs and charts.
+- You can describe univariate data using numerical measurements, such as the mean, median, mode, standard deviation.
+  - **Barchart**: Qualitative or Discrete Variable.
+    - Frequency Table